getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 From this view, you can also filter the transactions list, both by restricting the time window and by adding attributes to the query.

 _Note:_ Currently, only transaction data - the transaction name and any attributes the transaction inherits from its root span - is searchable.
-Data contained in spans other than the root span is not indexed and therefore is not searched.
+Data contained in spans other than the root span is not indexed and therefore cannot be searched.

-Full documentation of the transaction list view (which is just a special case of the Discover query builder) can be found [here]({%- link _documentation/performance/discover/query-builder.md -%}).
+Full documentation of the transaction list view (which is just a special case of the Discover Query Builder) can be found [here]({%- link _documentation/performance/discover/query-builder.md -%}).

 #### Performance Metrics